Home Remedies and Natural Cures

-Arnica Arnica is also frequently referred to as common arnica, arnica flowers, arnica root, leopardsbane, mountain arnica, mountain tobacco, and wolfsbane.
-Popular for its use in the healing of wounds, inflammation and infections, arnica is a very powerful herb that can be poisonous and even cause death if not used correctly.
+Arnica is also frequently referred to as common arnica, arnica flowers, arnica root, leopardsbane, mountain arnica, mountain tobacco, and wolfsbane.
+Popular for its use in the healing of wounds, inflammation and infections, it is a very powerful herb that can be poisonous and even cause death if not used correctly.

 Scientific Name